FuelLabs/fuels-rs/docs/src/abigen/the-abigen-macro.md

 > It is **highly** encouraged that you generate all your bindings in one `abigen!` call.
 Doing it in this manner will allow type sharing and avoid name collisions you'd normally get when calling `abigen!` multiple times inside the same namespace.
 If you choose to proceed otherwise, keep in mind the generated code overview presented above and appropriately separate the `abigen!` calls into different modules to resolve the collision.

 ### Type paths
-Normally when using types from libraries in your contract, script or predicate, they'll be generated directly under the main `mod` of your program bindings, i.e. a type in a contract binding `MyContract` imported from a library `some_library` would be generated under `my_contract_mod::SomeLibraryType`.
+Normally when using types from libraries in your contract, script or predicate, they'll be generated directly under the main `mod` of your program bindings, i.e. a type in a contract binding `MyContract` imported from a library `some_library` would be generated under `abigen_bindings::my_contract_mod::SomeLibraryType`.

 This can cause problems if you happen to have two types with the same name in different libraries of your program.